 You need to ensure your golf simulator projector throw ratio is correct for your simulator bay.
 If you get it wrong you may be unable to use your projector for your golf simulator at all.
 Read our guide to pick the right one.

-You need a short-throw projector.
-This means a throw ratio of between 0.4-1.0.
-A projector with a throw ratio of 0.5 will give you a horizontal screen image of 15ft wide (in 16:9) when mounted 7ft 6 inches from the screen.
-A standard throw projector will need to be mounted much further from the screen for the same image size.
+For example, a projector with a throw ratio of 0.5 will give you a horizontal screen image of 15ft wide (in 16:9) when mounted 7ft 6 inches from the screen.

 We explain what these terms mean and their impact on your golf simulator in this article.